XGVela/XGVela/doc/XGVela LFN Entry Proposal/README.txt

 3. Update/contribute content to your local file.
 4. When ready use “Add file” in the folder above to add your renamed file to the folder.
 5. Do not delete any files from the folder.
-6. I will incorporate input/contributions into a master document and maintain version control.
+6. I will incorporate updates and contributions into a master document and maintain version control.

 Lets discuss on our Friday call.